Construction and demolition

 Demolition can impact the health of workers and those living nearby.
 It can expose or release toxic chemicals into the air or environment, such as:

-Businesses must prepare to gather knowledge and fully assess a building before demolition can begin.
+Businesses must gather information and fully assess a building before demolition can begin.

 Before demolition: Assess the building